 Tests like the Mini-Mental State Examination (MMSE) or Montreal Cognitive Assessment (MoCA) are commonly used to evaluate cognitive function.

-Blood tests cannot diagnose dementia directly but can help rule out other conditions, like vitamin deficiencies or thyroid issues, that may mimic dementia symptoms.
+Blood tests cannot diagnose dementia directly, but can help rule out other conditions, like vitamin deficiencies or thyroid issues, that may mimic dementia symptoms.

-You should consult a neurologist, geriatrician, or a healthcare provider specializing in cognitive disorders for an accurate diagnosis.
+You should consult a neurologist, geriatrician, or healthcare provider specializing in cognitive disorders for an accurate diagnosis.

 Early-stage dementia is identified by subtle changes in memory, problem-solving, or language abilities, often assessed through cognitive testing.